 Removing a record from an object directory file is done by the 'WRITE RECORD' or 'UPDATE RECORD' command in the linear record file case, and by the 'WRITE BINARY' or 'UPDATE BINARY' command in the transparent file case.
 Records shall be erased be either replacing the outermost tag with a '00' byte or by re-writing the whole file with its new information content.
-Just overwriting the tag but preserving the length bytes allows for easy traversal of the file later on.
+Just overwriting the tag but preserving the length bytes allows for easy traversal of the file later on, but will not be consistent with ISO/IEC 7816-4 Annex D (which requires that the length field and value fields all be set to '00').